-3 Are joint ventures caught?
+3 What types of joint ventures are caught?

 As mentioned above, DL 211 states that every act or conduct that prevents, restricts or hinders free competition or that tends to produce such effects are caught by the Antitrust Law, regardless of the legal nature of the act or conduct that produces such effect.